How to Add Social Media Icons to an Email Signature

 You need to give Facebook’s algorithm enough time to optimize and gather enough data for the results to be meaningful.
 A good rule of thumb is to let a test run for at least 3-7 days.
 Why?
 Ad performance fluctuates wildly day-to-day.
 A longer run time will help smooth out those variations.

 More important than time is data volume.
-For results to be statistically significant, wait until each ad variant has at least 10–20 of your desired conversions (e.g., purchases or leads) before making a final call.
+For results to be statistically significant, wait until each ad variant has at least 10–20 of your desired conversions (e.g., purchases or leads) before making a final decision.

 It’s easy to get lost in a sea of data.
 Focus on the metrics that align with your ultimate goal and work backward.